Child custody disputes in Florida divorces

 - Any other relevant factor to the parenting plan

 This article only introduces the complex area of Florida law that is custody and visitation.
-A knowledgeable divorce attorney like one from Matthew Land & Associates, P.A., with three offices in the Palm Beach area, can answer questions and advise a parent about his or her particular situation.
+A knowledgeable divorce attorney like one from Matthew Lane & Associates, P.A., with three offices in the Palm Beach area, can answer questions and advise a parent about his or her particular situation.

 Keywords: child custody, Florida, divorce, visitation, time-sharing, parenting plan, judge, court, best interest, factor, parent